Code-Inspect/osf-to-binder/README.md

 # OSF-to-Binder

-OSF-to-Binder is a tool for automatically building reproducible repositories from source-code of scientific publications.
-It automatically analyzes the code, adds dependencies, builds a binder-ready repository and executes the code in the project.
+OSF-to-Binder is a tool for automatically building reproducible repositories from the source code of scientific publications.
+It analyzes the code, adds dependencies, builds a Binder-ready repository, and executes the code in the project.
+Detailed results of running the tool are available in the [code-inspect-binder](https://github.com/code-inspect-binder) organization.

 ## Project Structure